 target='_blank' links usually have no idea about this curious fact:

 The page we're linking to gains partial access to the linking page via the

-The newly opened tab can, say, change the window.opener.location = 'https://fakewebsite/facebook.com/PHISHING-PAGE.html';…redirecting to a page that asks the user to re-enter her Facebook password.
+The newly opened tab can then change the window.opener.location = 'https://fakewebsite/facebook.com/page.html';which redirects the Facebook tab to your phishing page, asking the user to re-enter her Facebook password.

 Add this to your outgoing links.